smeda2205/java-best-practices/src/item1/README.md

 an immutable class to make the guarantee that no two equal instances exist.

 3. A third advantage of static factory methods is that, unlike constructors, they can return an object of any subtype of their return type.
+It enables API to return objects without making their classes public, as an example Java Collections Framework has thirty two convenience implementations of its collections interface, providing unmodifiable collections, synchronized collections, and the like.
+The class of the object returned by a static factory method need not even exist at the time the class containing the method is written.
+As an example of [service provider API]()